Debugging is the process of finding and fixing errors in your code. This is an essential

 Using Live/Five Server, open your debugging.html file in a browser.

-Open the browser's DevTools and open the the Console tab.
+Open the browser's DevTools and open the Console tab.

 DevTools Console

-Note any redlined errors in the DevTools console and outlined in Console window.
-These are syntax or runtime
+Note any errors highlighted in red in the DevTools Console tab and outlined in the Console window.
+These are

 errors.
-This errors will stop your code from running until they are fixed.
+These errors will stop your code from running until they are fixed.

-Fix the first error outlined in the debugging.js file.
+Fix the first error identified in the debugging.js file.
 The image below indicates that the

 const PI = 3.14159;